Jorge Borelli: Playing career

-Borelli has a Mexican son, called Eder, who currently plays for UANL Tigres.

 Coaching career

 After retiring, Borelli became the assistant manager of San Lorenzo.
-In the 2002/03 season, Borelli was the assistant manager of Néstor Gorosito at Nueva Chicago.
+In the 2002–03 season, Borelli was the assistant manager of Néstor Gorosito at Nueva Chicago.
 In December 2004, he followed Gorosito when he was appointed as manager of Club Atlético Lanús.

-In December 2015, Néstor Gorosito was appointed as manager of Spanish club UD Almería and took Borelli with him as his assistant.
+In December 2015, Gorosito was appointed as manager of Spanish club UD Almería and took Borelli with him as his assistant.

-On 12 February 2019, Borelli was appointed as the assistant manager of Néstor Gorosito at Tigre.
+On 12 February 2019, Borelli was appointed as the assistant manager of Gorosito at Tigre.

+Personal life

+Borelli was born in Argentina and is of Italian descent.
+His son Éder Borelli, and father-in-law Vladislao Cap also played football professionally.